Song of Bloom: Accolades

-At the 2020 Independent Games Festival, Song of Bloom was nominated for the Seumas McNally Grand Prize and for Excellence in Visual Art as a Honorable Mention, and was shortlisted for the Nuovo Award.
+At the 2020 Independent Games Festival, Song of Bloom was nominated for the Seumas McNally Grand Prize and for Excellence in Visual Art as an Honorable Mention, and was shortlisted for the Nuovo Award.
 The game received an Apple Design Award in 2020.
-At the 2021 24th Annual D.I.C.E.
+At the 24th Annual D.I.C.E.
 Awards, Song of Bloom also received a nomination for Mobile Game of the Year.
 It also received the Best Mobile Game at the 2020 Deutscher Computerspielpreis.